-Ulcerative colitis involves inflammation of the superficial layers or lining (called the mucosa) of the large intestine, usually located in the lower large intestine and rectum but sometimes may involve the entire large intestine.
-It is sometimes referred to as ulcerative proctitis (or just proctitis) if only the rectum is involved.
-When the entire large intestine is involved it is called pan-colitis.
+Ulcerative colitis is also a chronic condition, where inflammation of the superficial layers or lining (called the mucosa) of the large intestine occurs.
+Inflammation is usually located in the lower large intestine and rectum, but sometimes may involve the entire large intestine.

 Ulcers, or tiny open sores, form on the surface of the lining where inflammation has damaged the tissue, and these ulcers may bleed.
 The inflamed lining also produces mucus, which can sometimes contain pus.
 People suffering with ulcerative colitis experience diarrhoea, often mixed with blood, abdominal pains and occasionally pain in their joints.